kennyalive/blog/content/post/math-typesetting-2020.md

 enable_math: true
 ---

-Some time ago I made a derivation of the known formula that describes what happens to light after its interaction with a surface that has microgeometry.
-It was done on paper.
-Now it's time to learn how to typeset math formulas in a digital form.
+Some time ago I made a derivation of the known formula which describes how light interacts with a surface that has microgeometry.
+It was done on paper and that worked fine for me.
+Later, I decided to learn how to typeset math formulas in a digital form.
 I used this page as a playground to accomplish this goal and also to repeat the derivation.

 As of 2020 the \\(\TeX\\) typesetting language is quite popular.
 There are few options how to use it on the web. \\(\KaTeX\\) JavaScript library is a solution that is used here.
-Another good option is *MathJax*.
+Another good option is the *MathJax* library.

 At first, I will describe software configuration that makes my site math friendly.
 Then, a few examples of the math notation in a raw text form will be provided.
 Then, the main part will present a derivation of macrosurface BSDF from a microsurface description.